Archduke Joseph's Palace: Archduke Joseph's Palace Garden

 To the north of the palace, on the edge of the western castle wall, in the area stretching to the Fehérvár rondella, many houses were built in the Middle Ages and during the Turkish subjugation, this was ‘Szent György utca’.
 After the expulsion of the Turks, German settlers moved here.
 According to a register taken in 1784, the ground-floor houses of Catharina Berghoffer and Antonius Seth stood here.
 At the beginning of the 1800s, more houses were built here, in the baroque and coiffure style, but in 1902 Archduke Joseph Karl, the new owner of the Teleki Palace, demolished all of them and created a palace garden between 1901 and 1906 (for the palace designers, Flóris Korb and based on the plans of Kálmán Giergl).
 In 1903, a "spectacle" barn was built at the northern end, in neo-Renaissance style.
 After the Second World War, the site of the park was razed, and a medieval rubble field and car park were "built" in its place.
 Until 2021, a wine house and a cellar museum operated in it.

 Reconstruction

-On 23 January 2019, the Hungarian government made the decision to rebuild Archduke Joseph’s Palace as part of the “National Haussmann Program”, the revitalization and restoration program of the Buda Castle and its direct environment.
+On 23 January 2019, the Hungarian government made the decision to rebuild Archduke Joseph’s Palace as part of the "National Hauszmann Program", the revitalization and restoration program of Buda Castle and its direct environment.
 At the end of 2020, the Castle Administration published the renderings of the palace and the associated Neo-Renaissance garden, as well as the courtyard stable.
-The implementation contract with the contractor was signed on 15 July 2021, and the work area was handed over on 16 July.
+The implementation contract with the contractor was signed on 15 July 2021, and work began in the area on 16 July.